 As with any business, the niche plays a big part in the attractiveness of the opportunity for a buyer.
 You’ll want to examine product trends, seasonality and the overall staying power of your affiliate products.

-Generally, evergreen niches will be valued higher than trendy niches, even if the latter seems more appealing up front.
-For example, healthcare products like diapers, while decidedly unsexy, will always be in demand.
-Therefore, a buyer can be confident that the affiliate program will remain profitable, and that there may even be room for growth.
+Generally, evergreen niches will be valued higher than trending niches, even if the latter seems more appealing upfront.
+For example, healthcare products like diapers will always be in demand.
+Therefore, an investor will assign a premium valuation to an evergreen product that will remain profitable, and where there may even be room for additional long-term growth.

-Conversely, if your program is selling a trendy product like hoverboards, a potential buyer would be right to question the sustainability of the business.
-It could be that hoverboards are here to stay, but it’s hard to predict that given the age of the niche and the demographic of the target customer (trends tend to burn brighter and faster with younger audiences).
+On the other hand, if the program is selling a trendy product like fidgetspinners, an investor would be right to question the sustainability of the business.
+It could be that fidgetspinners are here to stay, but this is hard to predict given the age of the niche and the demographic of the target customer (trends tend to burn brighter and faster with younger audiences).